Sexual dimorphism

-Sexual dimorphism is the condition where sexes of the same species exhibit different morphological characteristics, particularly characteristics not directly involved in reproduction.
-The condition occurs in most animals and some plants.
+Sexual dimorphism is the condition where sexes of the same species exhibit different morphological characteristics, including characteristics not directly involved in reproduction.
+The condition occurs in most dioecious species, which consist of most animals and some plants.
 Differences may include secondary sex characteristics, size, weight, color, markings, or behavioral or cognitive traits.
-Male–male reproductive competition has evolved a diverse array of sexually dimorphic traits.
-Aggressive utility traits such as “battle” teeth and blunt heads reinforced as battering rams are used as weapons in aggressive interactions between rivals.
+Male-male reproductive competition has evolved a diverse array of sexually dimorphic traits.
+Aggressive utility traits such as "battle" teeth and blunt heads reinforced as battering rams are used as weapons in aggressive interactions between rivals.
 Passive displays such as ornamental feathering or song-calling have also evolved mainly through sexual selection.
 These differences may be subtle or exaggerated and may be subjected to sexual selection and natural selection.
 The opposite of dimorphism is monomorphism, when both biological sexes are phenotypically indistinguishable from each other.

 Overview

 Ornamentation and coloration

 Common and easily identified types of dimorphism consist of ornamentation and coloration, though not always apparent.
 A difference in the coloration of sexes within a given species is called sexual dichromatism, commonly seen in many species of birds and reptiles.
-Sexual selection leads to the exaggerated dimorphic traits that are used predominantly in competition over mates.
-The increased fitness resulting from ornamentation offsets its cost to produce or maintain suggesting complex evolutionary implications, but the costs and evolutionary implications vary from species to species.
-The costs and implications differ depending on the nature of the ornamentation (such as the color mechanism involved).
+Sexual selection leads to exaggerated dimorphic traits that are used predominantly in competition over mates.
+The increased fitness resulting from ornamentation offsets its cost to produce or maintain, suggesting complex evolutionary implications, but the costs and evolutionary implications vary from species to species.

 The peafowl constitute conspicuous illustrations of the principle.
 The ornate plumage of peacocks, as used in the courting display, attracts peahens.
 At first sight, one might mistake peacocks and peahens for completely different species because of the vibrant colours and the sheer size of the male's plumage; the peahen is of a subdued brown coloration.
 The plumage of the peacock increases its vulnerability to predators because it is a hindrance in flight, and it renders the bird conspicuous in general.
 Similar examples are manifold, such as in birds of paradise and argus pheasants.

-Another example of sexual dichromatism is that of the nestling blue tits.
+Another example of sexual dichromatism is that of nestling blue tits.
 Males are chromatically more yellow than females.
 It is believed that this is obtained by the ingestion of green Lepidopteran larvae, which contain large amounts of the carotenoids lutein and zeaxanthin.
 This diet also affects the sexually dimorphic colours in the human-invisible ultraviolet spectrum.
-Hence, the male birds, although appearing yellow to humans actually have a violet-tinted plumage that is seen by females.
+Hence, the male birds, although appearing yellow to humans, actually have a violet-tinted plumage that is seen by females.
 This plumage is thought to be an indicator of male parental abilities.
 Perhaps this is a good indicator for females because it shows that they are good at obtaining a food supply from which the carotenoid is obtained.
 There is a positive correlation between the chromas of the tail and breast feathers and body condition.
 Carotenoids play an important role in immune function for many animals, so carotenoid dependent signals might indicate health.